Doctors In China Lead Race To Treat Cancer By Editing Genes

 There's no randomized comparison group in this study.
 But usually, such patients would have no hope, Wu says.
 "If they have not received this treatment they will die — most of them will die in three to six months," he says.

-Wu says he's writing up the results for a scientific publication.
-But these results have not yet been peer-reviewed or published.
+Wu says he's writing up the results for a scientific publication, but these results have not yet been peer-reviewed or published.

 So far, Wu says the only side effects have been mostly minor — an occasional fever or rash.
 Nine patients in the study have died, but Wu says that was from their cancer, not the treatment.
 One patient discontinued treatment because of a high fever.
 The rest appear to be stable or in "partial remission," Wu says.
 They are undergoing monthly treatments.

-"As a cancer doctor, you see many deaths," Wu says "So it's good to be part of this."
+"As a cancer doctor, you see many deaths," Wu says.
+"So it's good to be part of this."

-"China sees biomedicine as one way it can compete with the West and show off its technological prowess and scientific chops in the 21st Century," Stevens says.
+"China sees biomedicine as one way it can compete with the West and show off its technological prowess and scientific chops in the 21st century," Stevens says.
 "It's also something that's going to be critical for keeping China's population healthy in the 21st century."

 Less skeptical about science

 In general, medical research in China isn't as stringently regulated as in the West, Stevens says.
-"It begins at a different starting point."
+"It begins at a different starting point," he says.

 In the West, there is a history of awareness about the dangers of medical experimentation run wild, he says, going back to the Nazi era and also the notorious syphilis study at Tuskegee University in Alabama, where doctors withheld treatment from black men for decades.